JonathanGrossmanITC/fullstack_html_css_basics/04_live_coding_steps.md

 ## Day 1

 1. Create a project folder for HTMl and CSS
-2. In the HTML file,
+2. In the HTML file:
   -- In the body, add two `div` elements.
 One is for a navbar and the other is for the main wrapper.
   -- In the navbar, add three `div` elements.
 The text for the elements should be Login, Signup, and ITC.
   -- In the main wrapper, add two `div` elements.
 One is for a sidebar and the other is a content wrapper.